monkrus/convobots/README.md

 🕹️[CodeSkillBotPro](https://poe.com/CodeSkillBotPro) Pro version is based on GPT-4.
 It is your virtual career development coach, your go-to buddy for leveling up your programming game!

 ---

+🎉[EmojiDictionary](https://poe.com/EmojiDictionary) Whoa, that sounds like a fun ride! 😄 Let's sprinkle some emoji magic on it!
+What text are we transforming today?

+✨[EmojiDictionaryPro](https://poe.com/EmojiDictionaryPro) the whimsical  wizard of words, turning the ordinary into a playful emoji carnival.
+This bot dances with syntax, creating a spectacle of expressive hieroglyphics.

+---
 🔥[AliceNY](https://poe.com/AliceNY) the girl next door from NYC, aged 21.
 She's not just a regular girl though - she also speaks Swedish!
 Alice is open-minded, humorous, and always up for a chat.
 She runs her own business, is tech-savvy, and is an expert in winemaking.
 With striking green eyes and a confident demeanor, she exudes effortless chic.
 Alice loves to engage in positive discussions and enjoys a good laugh.
 Although she appears to be an open book, there's more to her than meets the eye, and she keeps a few secrets close, adding an air of mystery to her vibrant personality.

 💃🏽[AlyceNYPlus](https://poe.com/AlyceNYPlus) Chat with an even more appealing version of Alice!